 Activities on the beach

-Littlehampton seafront is cycling friendly from the swimming centre to the coastguard tower, but cycling is not permitted along the riverside walkway as far as the Look & Sea Centre.
+Littlehampton seafront is cycling friendly from the swimming centre to the coastguard tower where the cyclists are directed to rejoin the roadway at Arun Parade, cycling is not permitted along the riverside walkway which runs from the seafront to 150 metres north of the Look & Sea Centre.

 For information about other cycle routes in the area, please visit Sussex By The Sea.